 Below are listed much-demanded seeds which do not readily fit into our other seed lists.
-We have not yet been able to find organic varieties of these seeds.
+We have not yet been able to find organic varieties of these seeds, or have room to grow them for seed ourselves.
 However, none of these seeds have any chemical treatment in the packet.
 They are untreated seeds and are therefore safe to handle.
-None are gene-modified.
+All are open pollinated and none are gene-modified.

 Easy to grow with red leaves for adding to salads or stir fries.
 Can also be steamed.
 Annual.

 Large white flower umbels on attractive feathery foliage.
 Annual.
 Good cut flower with strong straight stems.
 Height up to 1 metre.

 Creamy white flower on tall stem.
 Good cut flower.
 Beautiful bright green ferny foliage.
 Medicinal herb.
 Annual.